danmed1/Mates/README.md

-# This is a proyect that builds the tree of a grammar
+# This is a project that builds the tree of a grammar by entering an input to loock for and a maximum depth